MarynaVoloshyna/OnlineBankingApplication/README.md

    - Change of manager data.
 3. **Left part**: The left part is the same as the manager's - the ability to create a client account, bank account, and check self-information.

+##
+Below are screenshots of the application in action on the Heroku website, but I suggest you log in yourself and try using it.
+You can explore various features of the application, open accounts, conduct transactions, and more.
+You can also try out the roles of an admin and a manager.

+ For access to the application on the Heroku service, please use the following credentials:
+   - Admin:
+     - Login: admin@friendlybank.com
+     - Password: admin
+   - Manager:
+     - Login: max@friendlybank.com
+     - Password: max
+   - Client:
+     - We recommend registering yourself to understand how easy and user-friendly the application is.
+     - IMPORTANT: It is not necessary to use a real email address, but it should pass the domain check (specify domains).
+Please also          make up your tax identification number, which should consist of 8 digits.

 ## Client view

 **Client registration process**